Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Preliminaries

 The $\lambda$-norm, introduced by Arimoto et. al. in 1984 \cite{Arimoto}, is a topological measure widely used to analyze the convergence of ILC control law \cite{lambda}.
 The formal definition of $\lambda$-norm is as follows. \begin{definition}\cite{lambda} The $\lambda$-norm of a function $f:[0,L]\to\mathbb{R}^n$ is

 where $\|f(t)\|_\infty=\max_{1\le i\le n}|f_i(t)|$. \end{definition}

 From the definition, it is easy to see that

 for positive $\lambda$, where $\|f(\bullet)\|_C=\max_{t\in[0,L]}\|f(t)\|_\infty$.
 This shows that the $\lambda$-norm is equivalent to the C-norm, which means the convergence with respect to $\lambda$-norm is still valid with respect to C-norm.
-Its advantage is that a non-monotonically converged sequence on C-norm can be monotonically converged on $\lambda$-norm for a properly chosen $\lambda$.
+Its advantage is that a non-monotonically converging sequence on C-norm can be monotonically converging on $\lambda$-norm for a properly chosen $\lambda$.